lattera/articles/freebsd/2018-10-27_jailed_bhyve/article.md

 versus bhyve on FreeBSD.
 The only difference between HardenedBSD and FreeBSD is the aditional security offered by HardenedBSD.

+The steps I outline here work for both FreeBSD and HardenedBSD.
+These are the bare minimum steps, no extra work needed for either FreeBSD or HardenedBSD.

 A Gentle History Lesson
 --------------